ibm-mas/ansible-devops/docs/playbooks/oneclick-iot.md

 All timings are estimates, see the individual pages for each of these playbooks for more information.
 Use this sample playbook as a starting point for installing any MAS application, just customize the application install and configure stages at the end of the playbook.

+### Storage Class Configuraton
+A persistent volume storage class is required for the FPL component.
+Storage class configuration is built into the collection and the playbook will auto-select the appropriate storage classes when it detects the presence of certain storage classes in your cluster (IBM Cloud Storage or OpenShift Container Storage).
+If you are running the install on a cluster that does not have these storage classes then you will also must configure the following environment variables:

+#### ReadWriteOnce Access Mode
+Usually fulfilled by block storage classes:

+- `MAS_APP_SETTINGS_IOT_FPL_PVC_STORAGE_CLASS`

 ## Required environment variables
 - `MAS_INSTANCE_ID` Declare the instance ID for the MAS install